 Hellbenders are definitely an underdog species.
 They are misunderstood and unfortunately losing the battle to thrive in our Western North Carolina streams.
-So we jumped at the chance to bring more awareness to this magnificent creature.
+So we jump at the chance to bring more awareness to this magnificent creature.
 How might you ask?
-By being interviewed by Bold Life magazine for an article called “Helping the Underdog” which you can read here.
+Bold Life magazine wants to do an article called “Helping the Underdog” featuring us!
+You can read the whole article here.

 We always look forward to picking up our monthly copy of Bold Life magazine at our coffee co-op.
 It is an opportunity to catch up on local cultural events, people and art in the news, and food and music happenings.